NicholasFarrow/nicholasfarrow.github.io/_pages/draft.md

 In the *dynamic formation* scenario, two compact objects (neutron stars/black holes) form individually in a dense stellar environment such as a globular cluster, a collection of stars orbiting the core of a galaxy.
 These two compact objects are later brought together via dynamical interactions to form a binary.

 In *isolated binary evolution*, two stars begin in an orbit where one of the stars begins to grow in size as it burns off the remainder of its hydrogen.
-The larger star may get too large and too close to the smaller star, causing its outer layer to be gravitationally pulled onto the smaller star and forms a *common envelope* of hydrogen which surrounds both stars.
+The larger star may get too large and too close to the smaller star, causing its outer layer of hydrogen to be gravitationally pulled onto the smaller star, forming a *common envelope* of hydrogen that surrounds both stars.
 This *mass transfer* continues until the hydrogen layer of the larger star has been stripped off, leaving a helium star.
 Sometime later, this helium star will undergo a supernova explosion, collapsing into a neutron star.
-Later, the second star will also undergo a supernova and become a neutron star, resulting in a binary neutron star.
+Later, the second star will also undergo a supernova and become a neutron star, leaving a binary neutron star.

-The implied merger rate from GW190425 is higher than we expect from the dynamical channel, and the total mass is difficult to explain through standard isolated binary evolution.
+The implied detection rate from GW190425 is higher than we expect from the dynamical channel, and the total mass is difficult to explain through standard isolated binary evolution.
 Therefore neither scenario fits well for explaining the origin of GW190425.

 # Possible Explanation: Unstable Case BB Mass Transfer
 ![Panel AB](/assets/images/AB.png){: style="float: left; margin-right: 1em;"}
 *Illustration: Carl Knox*

 Unstable case BB mass transfer is a variation of isolated binary evolution.
-Following the standard scenario, a binary may consist of a primary neutron star and a high-mass Helium rich giant companion (Panel A).
-Unstable case BB mass transfer occurs when Helium is pulled off the smaller star, forming a *common envelope* which now engulfs the neutron star and a remaining carbon-oxygen core (Panel C).
+Following the standard scenario, a binary may consist of a primary neutron star with a high-mass Helium star companion (Panel A).
+Unstable case BB mass transfer occurs when Helium is pulled off the Heleium star onto the neutron star, forming a *common envelope* which now engulfs the neutron star and a remaining carbon-oxygen core (Panel C).

 ![Panel CD](/assets/images/CD.png){: style="float: right; margin-left: 1em;"}
-Friction in the common envelope transfers angular momentum from the neutron star and carbon-oxygen core to the surrounding helium, eventually ejecting the envelope leaving a tight binary orbit with an period of less than 1 hour (Panel D).
+Friction caused by the stars orbiting inside the common envelope transfers angular momentum to the surrounding helium, eventually ejecting the envelope leaving a tight binary orbit with an period of less than 1 hour (Panel D).

 ## Supernova Kicks
 ![Panel EF](/assets/images/EF.png){: style="float: left; margin-right: 1em;"}
 Sometime later the carbon oxygen core undergoes a supernova explosion (Panel E), collapsing into a second neutron star.
 During the supernova, the asymmetric distribution of mass in the collapse gives the neutron star a *kick*.
-This kick gives the star a boost in a random direction of its orbit, leading to an elongated orbit with significant eccentricity.
+This kick gives the star a boost in a random direction, leading to an elongated orbit with significant eccentricity.

 Generally, supernova kicks are thought to disrupt many binaries, providing the star with an orbital velocity greater than its escape velocity.
 But this is not the case for unstable case BB binaries due to the helium envelope leaving a tightly bound orbit that is more likely to remain bound after a kick.